smedagli/disaster_response/README.md

 * *nltk_functions.py*:
 contains common/quick functions for natural language processing
 #### models
+* *metrics.py*:
+contains methods to compute and print model's performance
 * *train_classifier.py*:
 defines the model and trains it.
 Then saves the model as .pkl file
 * *train_classifier_script.py*: